Daddoon/BlazorMobile/README.md

 # Blazor.Xamarin
+Create Hybrid-Apps for iOS, Android, UWP with Blazor and Xamarin !
-A Nuget package for launching Blazor application as standalone application on Xamarin
+**Blazor.Xamarin** is a Nuget package for embedding Blazor application as standalone mobile application, hosted in Xamarin.

+## Platform requirements

+- **UWP:** Windows 10 Fall Creators Update (10.0 ; Build 16299) or greater
+- **Android:** Android 5.0 - Lollipop (API 21) or greater
+- **iOS:** iOS 12 or greater
+- **Blazor:** 0.8.0

+As Blazor is evolving very fast, this current plugin implementations may become obsolete on some future versions.
+**The current version has been developed and tested on Blazor 0.8.0-preview-19104-04**

+### Pro

+- You can now develop your application for Web, iOS, Android, UWP, with nearly the same code base !
+- Interop support between the Blazor Hybrid apps and Xamarin native apps
+- All in C# !

+### Cons

+- No direct access to FileSystem from the Blazor app.
+You should use the interop communication layer and Xamarin capabilities in order to emulate theses functionnalities.
+- Lack of debug functionnalities, like the official Blazor WASM-mode scenario
+- Harder to debug: As you don't have a direct access to the browser embbeding your Blazor application, you have to read the platform specific debug output in order to read console messages or other exceptions.

+**NOTE:** You may try to consider debugging from the **Microsoft SignalR** Blazor (Server Mode) implementation or calling an external logging API in order to follow your exceptions.

+**Also keep in mind that you can read platform specific outputs from Visual Studio output window when in debug mode !**

+### Side note

+- The current tooling on Blazor 0.8.0 does **NOT** yet implement a full **mono-wasm-aot toolchain**.
+This mean that you Blazor app will still use the old JIT interpretation mode.
+Your app can be 10x slower than the native .NET...
+- **...On the other side**, this also mean that when the Blazor mono toolchain will be AOT compatible and available, your mobile Blazor app will also gain performance from that !
+- There is also an experimental Blazor support from Microsoft Team, on **UWP** and **MacOS**, that was made with **Electron.NET** .
+This is not affiliated with this project, and not officialy supported at the moment.
+But we may see some cool platform support in the future considering this.

-# Summary
+## Summary

 - [Installing Blazor.Xamarin from scratch](https://github.com/Daddoon/Blazor.Xamarin/#installing-blazorxamarin-from-scratch)
 - [Communication between Blazor/Xamarin.Forms](https://github.com/Daddoon/Blazor.Xamarin/#communication-between-blazorxamarinforms)
 - [Detecting Runtime Platform](https://github.com/Daddoon/Blazor.Xamarin/blob/master/README.md#detecting-runtime-platform)

-# INSTALLING Blazor.Xamarin from scratch

-Please go to **Installation** section

-# TL;DR, i just want to use a base template
+### Easy installation

-You may just copy/re-use **all Daddoon.Blazor.Xam.InteropApp projects**, located in the **Test** solution folder of this project.
+You may just copy and use all **Daddoon.Blazor.Xam.InteropApp projects**, located in the **Test** solution folder of this project.

+I advise you to also read the [installation guide](https://github.com/Daddoon/Blazor.Xamarin/#installing-blazorxamarin-from-scratch) to know how the initial setup works.

-But it's advised to read the [COMMUNICATION BETWEEN BLAZOR/XAMARIN.FORMS section](https://github.com/Daddoon/Blazor.Xamarin#communication-between-blazorxamarinforms).
+For communication between your **Blazor app and Native Xamarin app** [COMMUNICATION BETWEEN BLAZOR/XAMARIN.FORMS section](https://github.com/Daddoon/Blazor.Xamarin#communication-between-blazorxamarinforms).

-# INSTALLATION
+## Installing Blazor.Xamarin from scratch

-## 1. Create your Xamarin.Forms application project in Visual Studio
+### 1. Create your Xamarin.Forms application project in Visual Studio

 The ideal scenario, as the given templates in this repository, is to create a Cross-plateform Xamarin project template.
 You then should have your solution this type of configuration: